- Written by Dr.Mehmet Demircioglu

 Ask what happens if growth is poor.
 Ask whether the same doctor who evaluates you will still be responsible after surgery.

 You should also know what the clinic expects from you after surgery.
-Good aftercare is not about expensive add ons.
+Good aftercare is not about expensive add-ons.
 It is about clear instructions, gentle washing, protecting the grafts, avoiding unnecessary touching, and having realistic expectations during shedding and slow growth.

-Most importantly, you should not feel rushed.
+Above all, you should not feel rushed.
 A proper hair transplant decision can wait a little longer.
 A poor decision can follow you for many years.

 It is also worth asking yourself what success really means.
 For one patient, success may be a stronger hairline.
 For another, it may be avoiding a visible donor problem, preserving future options, or finally feeling comfortable without concealers.